o3de/o3de.org/content/docs/userguide/modules/gems.md

     gem.json (gem metadata)
 ```

-## Waf Integration<a name="az-module-gems-waf-integration"></a>
+## Waf Integration {#az-module-gems-waf-integration}

 Each game project must explicitly list the gems that it uses\.
 When [Using the Waf Build System](/docs/userguide/waf/intro.md) runs, it builds only those gems which are actively in use\.
 Waf also makes a gem’s `include/` directory accessible to any gems or projects that explicitly depend upon the gem\.

-## Gems Built as AZ Modules<a name="az-module-gems-as-az-modules"></a>
+## Gems Built as AZ Modules {#az-module-gems-as-az-modules}

 All gems that ship with Lumberyard are built as AZ modules\.
 When you build a gem as an AZ module, the gem uses the initialization functions expected by the AZ framework\.
 An AZ module gem has public interfaces that are [event buses](/docs/userguide/programming/ebus/intro.md) and is better integrated with the new [component entity system](/docs/userguide/components/intro.md)\.

-When you use the Project Configurator to enable or disable a gem, Lumberyard updates the [application descriptor file](/docs/userguide/modules/system-entities-configuring.md#az-module-system-entities-configuring-app-descriptor-files) accordingly to ensure it references all AZ modules\.
+When you use the Project Configurator to enable or disable a gem, Lumberyard updates the [application descriptor file](/docs/userguide/modules/system-entities-configuring#az-module-system-entities-configuring-app-descriptor-files) accordingly to ensure it references all AZ modules\.
 If you edit the `dev\<project_asset_directory>\gems.json` list of gems by hand, you can use the following command to bring the application descriptor file up to date:

 ```
 dev\Tools\LmbrSetup\Win\lmbr.exe projects populate-appdescriptors
 ```

-### About Gem Versioning<a name="az-module-gems-about-versioning"></a>
+### About Gem Versioning {#az-module-gems-about-versioning}

 The `GemFormatVersion` value is versioning for how a gem is built\.
 Gem version numbers like `0.1.0` refer to the gem's API version\.